This post contains affiliate links.

-This Caprese Burrata Salad is so fresh and delicious.
-Simple garden ingredients come together in just 5 minutes for the perfect appetizer.
+This Caprese Burrata is so fresh and delicious.
+Simple garden ingredients combine with creamy burrata cheese in just 5 minutes.
+Along with my Whipped Goat Cheese Crostini, this is the perfect Italian appetizer!

 Jump to: